 Most people in the district use pit latrines, followed by those without any sanitation services at all.
 The situation is worse in Greater Giyani with 54% of the households not having access to any sanitation.
 Greater Letaba has the highest usage of Pit Latrines at 51,5%, while flush toilets are more prevalent in Ba-Phalaborwa at 39,8%, which correlates with the availability of piped water within the houses.
 The district municipality has the constitutional responsibility to provide access to sanitation services.
-To this end the District is on course to eradicate the sanitation backlog by 2015.
+To this end the District is on course to eradicate the sanitation backlog by 2016/7.
+The current project on sanitation is in Greater Giyani municipality.